*This post may contain affiliate links. Please read our disclosure policy for more info.

-These affordable and beautiful container homes come with AC/heat, shiplap walls, a full bathroom, kitchen, barn door and electrical and sewage hookups.
-The more deluxe version has a queen-sized Murphy bed, coffee table, two-burner stove and dresser, among other amenities.
+These affordable and beautiful shipping container homes come with AC/heat, shiplap walls, a full bathroom, kitchen, barn door and electrical and sewage hookups.
+The more deluxe version has a queen-size Murphy bed, coffee table, two-burner stove and dresser, among other amenities.

-Your new custom shipping container home will be done in 6 to 8 weeks.
+Your new custom shipping container home will be ready in 8 to 10 weeks.
+If you get a smaller model, you can tow it home with a one-ton truck.

-For more info, head to Alternative Living Spaces.
+For more info, check out the Alternative Living Spaces website.

 Check out this video of a container home by Alternative Living Spaces: